xin-huang/SeleDiff/appendix/README.md

 ### Simulation for Demographic Models

 We used [SLiM 2](https://messerlab.org/slim/) to simulate different demographic models.
 In total, we considered six scenarios and tuned them with different parameters.
 All the SLiM 2 scripts are in `./scripts/SLiM2`.
-You can simulate any model by
+You can simulate any model by:

 	> slim model.txt

 Here, we briefly describe our demographic models.
 Except the Complex Models, we assume two populations, and the selection coefficient is larger in Population1 than in Population2.
-For the Complex Models, we follow the recipe in [SLiM 2 Manual](https://messerlab.org/slim/), and simulate recent selection started from the divergence of Eurasians and Africans, and continued in both Europeans and East Asians.
+For the Complex Models, we follow the recipe in the [SLiM 2 Manual](https://messerlab.org/slim/), and simulate recent selection started from the divergence of Eurasians and Africans, and continued in both Europeans and East Asians.

 - Basic Models: Two populations without migration, and constant population sizes through time.
 We vary:
 	- Magnitudes of selection differences: 0-0.002/generation;